How To Write A Compelling Cover Letter – And Why You Need One

 A ho-hum cover letter like this IS a waste of time.

 A good cover letter will compliment your resume.
 It will provide additional information.
-It will tell a potential employer your career story.
+It will tell a potential employer a bit of your career story.
 It will help the employer see and understand why you are a good fit for the job.
-Here are four steps taken from a cover letter example.

 Step #1 Get Their Attention